digvijay789065/dbgi_site/README.md

-# DBGI Saharanpur - Prototype Website
+# DBGI Saharanpur - Website Prototype Project

-A modern, responsive website for Dev Bhoomi Group of Institutions (DBGI), Saharanpur campus.
-Built with HTML5, CSS3, and vanilla JavaScript.
+A modern, responsive website prototype for Dev Bhoomi Group of Institutions (DBGI), Saharanpur campus.
+This is a personal project built with HTML5, CSS3, and vanilla JavaScript to demonstrate web development skills.

-## 🏫 About DBGI
+## 🎯 Project Overview

-Dev Bhoomi Group Of Institutions (DBGI) Saharanpur campus, established in 2009, is a premier educational institution under Uttarakhand Uthan Samiti.
-The campus offers quality technical education with state-of-the-art infrastructure spread across 22 acres of greenery.
+This project showcases a complete website prototype for an educational institution, featuring modern design principles, responsive layout, and interactive elements.
+It serves as a demonstration of front-end development capabilities.

 ## ✨ Features